-34. G. is a transgender man from Nicaragua.
+32. G. is a transgender man from Nicaragua.
 G. has a one-year filing deadline of July 22, 2023.
 He speaks Spanish and lives in Chicago, IL.
 (23-0160912)

 G. was an active member of an opposition political party in Nicaragua.
 While protesting peacefully with friends in May 2018, snipers suddenly started shooting into the crowd and police became violent.
 A police officer beat G. with a baton while he was running away and pushed him into a barbed wire fence.
 One of G.'s friends who attended the protest is presumed dead while the other two are still in police custody.
 After discovering that G. does not support the government, G.'s politically connected neighbor sent police patrols to his house.
 Separately, G.'s mom also verbally and physically abused him for his gender identity and sexuality.
+G. fled

-G. fled Nicaragua in 2019 and lived in Mexico until coming to the United States in 2022.
+Nicaragua in 2019 and lived in Mexico until coming to the United States in 2022.
 G is in removal proceedings before the Chicago Immigration Court; there are no future hearing dates scheduled in his case.
 Pro bono counsel must file G.'s I-589 with the Chicago Immigration Court prior to July 22, 2023.
 His pro bono attorneys should be prepared to argue, with NIJC support, that the firm resettlement bar does not apply to his case.
 All affidavits and supporting materials for G.'s case will be due 15 days prior to their individual merits hearing, which has not yet been scheduled.

-35. P. is a lesbian woman from Venezuela.
-She speaks Spanish and lives in Chicago, Illinois.
-P. and is scheduled for a Master Calendar hearing on August 1, 2023.
-(22-0155956)
+33. M. is a gay man from Peru.
+He speaks English and Spanish and lives in Wisconsin.
+M. is scheduled for a Master Calendar Hearing on August 30, 2023.
+(23-0163784)